-The final logical time status flag depends on whether CLOCKADJUST is enabled or not, see Page~50.
-If CLOCKADJUST is disabled, the time status flag never improves on FINE.
+The final logical time status flag never improves on FINE.
 The time is only adjusted again to within ± 1 microsecond if the range bias gets larger than ± 250 milliseconds.
-If CLOCKADJUST is enabled, the time status flag is set to FINESTEERING and the receiver time is continuously updated (steered) to minimize the receiver range bias.

 If for some reason position is lost and the range bias cannot be calculated, the time status is degraded to FREEWHEELING.